N.B: In the spirit of full transparency, the following Coin Report update on Zilliqa is a Sponsored Post.

-Turning to Ecosystem, we discover Zilliqa’s collaborators, including Aqilliz (a digital marketing platform), Xfers (a fintech company), Hg Exchange (a securities exchange, currently being developed) and ChainSecurity.
+Turning to Ecosystem, we discover Zilliqa’s collaborators, including Aqilliz (a digital marketing platform), Xfers (a fintech company), Hg Exchange and ChainSecurity.
 Further, we find a list of Dapps, including Unstoppable Domains, Ocean Rumble and Depos.
 Zilliqa also have integrations from Chainlink and Moonlet, as well as Viewblock, Hummingbot and Ledger.

 There is also a relatively detailed FAQ and a News and Events page that contains updates on the recent happenings within the Zilliqa ecosystem.